Overview and Learning Goals

-The major in computer science focuses on critical thinking and problem-solving and is designed to blend background in traditional core areas (theory, systems, and artificial intelligence), as well as emerging areas such as human-computer interaction, social and economic networks, nature-inspired computation, distributed systems, and resource-efficient algorithms.
+The major in computer science focuses on critical thinking and problem-solving and is designed to blend traditional core areas (theory, systems, and artificial intelligence) with emerging areas such as human-computer interaction, social and economic networks, nature-inspired computation, distributed systems, and resource-efficient algorithms.

 A student graduating from Bowdoin with a computer science major will:

-- Be able to recognize, identify, and analyze the social and ethical issues that arise from the use of computer science techniques in society.
+- be able to recognize, identify, and analyze the social and ethical issues that arise from the use of computer science techniques in society; and

 This is an excerpt from the official Bowdoin College Catalogue and Academic Handbook.
 View the Catalogue